All ingredients are individually packaged, but our central facility

-Place a medium non-stick pan over medium-high heat and add 1 tsp. olive oil.
-Place salmon in hot pan, skin side up, and cook until lightly browned, 3-4 minutes.
+Place a medium oven-safe non-stick pan over medium-high heat and add 1 tsp. olive oil.
+Place salmon in hot pan, skin side up, and sear until lightly browned, 2-4 minutes.

 Finish the Salmon

 Set aside 1 Tbsp. green onions.
-Place remaining green onions on green beans.
+Sprinkle remaining green onions over green beans.

-When salmon has roasted 5 minutes, return pan used to sear salmon to medium-high heat.
+Return pan used to cook green beans to medium-high heat.
 Add butter, reserved green onions, and miso paste to pan and stir constantly until miso is completely incorporated, 1-2 minutes.

 Remove from burner.

-Plate dish as pictured on front of card, serving butter over salmon and squeezing lime quarters over dish to taste.
+Plate dish as pictured on front of card, topping salmon with butter and squeezing lime quarters over meal to taste.
 Bon appétit!

 Home Chef is a meal kit delivery service - order and receive home food delivery weekly.